 Always a difficult thing to deal with, cancer treatments can cause people to lose more than just the hair on their head.
 When a patient undergoes chemotherapy, they often lose hair all over their body, including their eyelashes.
-The cosmetic dermatologists of CLDerm are skilled in the use of Latisse eyelash treatment to aid in fuller, darker, and healthier looking lashes for their patients.
+The cosmetic dermatologists of CLDerm in San Diego, CA are skilled in the use of Latisse eyelash treatment to aid in fuller, darker, and healthier looking lashes for their patients.

 According to a new study lasting over a year, a group of more than 200 people who had experienced chemotherapy-induced hypotrichosis used Latisse in an attempt to aid in the thickening and re-growth of their upper and lower eyelashes.
 Basing the study on a four-point scale (zero being the lowest and starting point and four being the highest), the study found that by week 16, there had been a significant increase in patients who had seen a one-point increase in their eyelash growth.
 By month 12, nearly 90% of patients in the study had seen a minimum of a one-point jump, meaning there was an improvement in eyelash growth for nearly everyone in the study.

 Upon completion of the experiment, it was also found that once patients stopped using Latisse, the results lasted for two months before their lashes began to slowly fade and become less prominent.
 This study gives hope to those suffering from chemotherapy-induced hypotrichosis, as the long-term effects of Latisse in cases such as this had previously never been documented.